-- 1. Name of agency and NPI; - 2.
-Client's name and ProviderOne Client ID; - 3.
-Copy of the plan of care; - 4.
-Explanation of client-specific medical necessity to exceed limitation or why it is an exception to rule.
+- 1. Name of agency and NPI

+- 2. Client's name and ProviderOne Client ID

+- 3. Copy of the plan of care

+- 4. Explanation of client-specific medical necessity to exceed limitation or why it is an exception to rule

-Clients who have Medicare as their primary insurance must meet Medicare's definition of "home bound" for Home Health services.
+Clients who have Medicare as their primary insurance must meet Medicare's definition of "homebound" for Home Health services.

-Note: Please indicate on your request if the client does not meet Medicare's definition of "home bound" when submitting the ETR request.
+Note: Indicate on your request if the client does not meet Medicare's definition of "home bound" when submitting the ETR request.

-Clients who don't meet Medicare's definition of home bound may be eligible for Medicaid to cover Home Health services as an Exception to Rule (ETR).
-These clients must still meet Medicaid's Home Health coverage requirements listed above.
+Clients who don't meet Medicare's definition of homebound may be eligible for Medicaid to cover Home Health services as an Exception to Rule (ETR).
+These clients must still meet Medicaid's Home Health coverage requirements.
+See Coverage/Limits.

-What forms are required?
+What forms are required for LE or ETR authorization?

-The Medicaid Agency requires both of the following forms to request LE or ETR authorization:
+The Medicaid agency requires both of the following forms to request LE or ETR authorization:

-- Home Health & Hospice Authorization Request form, 13-847; and - General Information for Authorization form, 13-835.
+- Home Health & Hospice Authorization Request form, 13-847 - General Information for Authorization form, 13-835

-Please send or fax your completed forms to the Medicaid Agency (see Important Contacts).
+Send or fax your completed forms to the Medicaid agency (see Resources Available).

-Note: Please see the Medicaid Agency's ProviderOne Billing and Resource Guide for more information on requesting authorization.
+Note: See the Medicaid agency's ProviderOne Billing and Resource Guide for more information on requesting authorization.